Dubai-based airline Emirates to add crypto payment option for ticket bookings, signs deal | Company Business News

 Amid Dubai's crypto expansion plans, a Gulf News report said that passengers travelling through the Dubai International Airport will likely be able to pay for items purchased at the Dubai Duty Free.

-The reports suggest that Dubai Aiport also signed a memorandum of understanding (MoU) with the crypto firm Crypto.com on Wednesday, 9 July 2025.
+The reports suggest that Dubai Duty Free also signed a memorandum of understanding (MoU) with the crypto firm Crypto.com on Wednesday, 9 July 2025.

+The Dubai Duty Free witnessed sales of nearly 4.1 billion (UAE dihram) in the first half of 2025, according to the news portal's report.
+The duty-free aims to give travellers more flexibility in changing their payment preferences.

+“This MoU underscores our commitment to innovation and to providing greater convenience and choice for our customers,” said Ramesh Cidambi, Managing Director of Dubai Duty Free, at the signing held at the Emirates Group Headquarters, according to the news portal's report.